jdoleary/Spellmasons/docs/TasksCurrent.md

 - small bugs:
     - Sometimes it tries to path around things and wastes stamina if there isn't a straight line path
     - when your main mana bar has 0 mana left it doesn't show the diagonal lines
-    - swap then damage hurts yourself also, it shouldn't be this way it should hurt the target
     - if you pull something into you and you're standing on the edge of liquid you take damage as if you fell in the liquid (on blood level)
     - spells like mana burn and hurt shouldn't play on dead units or pickups
     - sometimes when you walk you get stuck on a wall and it wastes stamina
 # Bugs
-- [fixed??] wsPie: When reconnects occur it adds a bunch of 'clientId' strings to the end of the url
-- [fixed??] wsPie: There seems to be a way in which pie connects successfully but onConnectInfo is never called and so it never resolves
 - push bloat hurt prediction resulted in weird prediction lines
 - Permanently fix liquid
     - weird liquid : 0.5211362200270263